ForgeRock/openig-devops-guide/docker/sample2-config/README.md

 # Sample 2

 ### Before you start:
 Build the base image from the ../sample1_base directory.

-### 1. Add OpenIG configuration:
+### 1. Review and if necessary edit the OpenIG configuration file
-Rename /custom-config/config/routes/01-hello.json.tutorial
-to     /custom-config/config/routes/01-hello.json.
+in  /custom-config/config/routes/01-hello.json.

 ### 2. From this directory, build the docker image
 docker build -t sample2-config .